Status Observer

 01:46 - Global Operational Status Report

-Consolidated overview of operational status across all major technology platforms and service providers, highlighting both fully operational services (GitHub, Vercel, Netlify, Asana, Atlassian, etc.) and services experiencing degraded performance (Cloudflare, Twilio).
+Consolidated overview of operational status across all major technology platforms and service providers, highlighting both fully operational services (GitHub, Vercel, Netlify, Asana, Atlassian, OpenRouter, etc.) and services experiencing degraded performance (Cloudflare, Twilio).
 Includes strategic recommendations for organizations with dependencies on affected services.

 git clone https://github.com/imprvhub/mcp-status-observer cd mcp-status-observer